mitshah1207/cooper/README.md

 Weekdays:
 - Wake up ~7-8am
 - Until the walk, he is keen to play with the ball.
 We would chuck this a number of times before saying the 'all done' command
+- **Give first pentoxyfilline tablet** ([how to video]([www.google.com](https://www.youtube.com/watch?v=KV5tZ5oDc6o) and alternatively a [description](https://www.pdsa.org.uk/pet-help-and-advice/pet-health-hub/other-veterinary-advice/how-to-give-your-dog-a-pill)).
 - Walk (approx. 1 - 1.5 hrs) starting anytime between 9:30-10:30am.
 We try to go out when the cars are really low frequency.
 2x per week we would walk to the park for an approx 45 minute fetch session.
-- Then he takes his first meal of the day ~11-12am - in a bowl / Kong Wobbler. **Give probiotic, by hand feeding with some kibble**
+- Then he takes his first meal of the day ~11-12am - in a bowl / Kong Wobbler. **Give probiotic, by hand feeding with some kibble or putting in the bowl**
 - Generally sleeps or rests until dinner
-- Dinner ~7pm (either with tricks / hand feed / Kong Wobbler / feeder bowl) **Give probiotic, by hand feeding with some kibble**
+- Dinner ~7pm (either with tricks / hand feed / Kong Wobbler / feeder bowl) **Give probiotic, by hand feeding with some kibble or putting in the bowl**
 - Between dinner and his evening walk he initially may rest but then has a second wave of energy and wants to play ~9pm (ensure his last meal was at least one hour ago to prevent any gut problems).
-We would throw the ball from this point for him to retrieve.
-If we aren't resting we would do this with tricks and reward the trick with the ball throw.
-Finish play session with 'all done' command, and we are trying to use 'settle' as a phrase to now rest and lie down.
 - Walk between 10-11pm ... the later the better so it's quieter in terms of cars.
+- **Give second pentoxyfilline tablet**
-- Sleeps when we do in variable locations, mostly in the same room with us.
-Doesn't sleep on the bed, might jump on it in the morning to greet you.
+- Sleeps when we do in variable locations.

 Weekends:
 - We usually don't work on weekends and aim to do a 2-3 hour walk in nature (e.g. Richmond Park, Surrey Hills).
 This is to somewhat 'make up' for a slightly urban set of weekdays for Cooper.
 If he gets more time playing in the park than typical throughout the week, we can dial this down.

 ## Feeding
 **Main meals:**
-- Twice per day (after morning walk and 6-7pm), Purina, 170g morning, 150g evening.
+- Twice per day (after morning walk and 6-7pm), Purina, 150g morning, 150g evening.
 - OPTION 1: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
 Normally do it with the dinner.
 - OPTION 2: feed meal through Kong wobbler, normally the morning meal after the walk.
 - OPTION 3: give it for 'free' in a slow feeder bowl.
-- **If unwell**, feed a bland diet: 290kCal from potato (440g boiled unskinned potato)+ 290kCal from chicken (211g boiled chicken) = 580kCal per meal (he doesn't like rice)
+- **If unwell**, feed a bland diet: 290kCal from potato (440g boiled unskinned potato) + 290kCal from fish (310g baked white fish) = 580kCal per meal (he doesn't like rice) OR use the GI diet cans (2 per day).
+Feed these 2 meals of the day in 4 parts throughout the day.
 - See also [troubleshooting](#troubleshooting)

 **Treats**: